Three Silkies and one Millie Fleur d’Uccle at one month, and six weeks old.

 • What Fully Feathered Silkie Bantams Look Like • Brooder to Coop, Suitable Outdoor Temperatures

 The Silkies are 6 weeks old and ready to leave the brooder.
-They’ve been raised in an insulated shed with natural light, and their only source of heat was radiant heat provided from a Brinsea EcoGlow.
+They’ve been raised in an insulated shed with natural light, and their only source of heat was radiant heat from the Brinsea Brooder.

 Night temperatures were between 48 and 55 degrees, and although I veered from the golden rule of keeping the brooder at 95 the first week and lowering the temperature by five degrees each week, my chicks showed no signs of discomfort.
 I usually don’t move chicks from the brooder until 7 or 8 weeks, but being kept in cooler conditions they must have feathered quicker.

-Note: Remember to acclimate your chicks to cooler weather if they are being raised inside your house.
+Note: Remember to acclimate your chicks to cooler weather if they are being raised inside your house (not recommended).
 Chicks raised under a heat lamp and kept at a consistent temperature may take a week or two longer to fully feather.